Fresenius' German hospital bid on deathbed -sources

-June 8 The following bids, mergers, acquisitions and disposals were reported by 1000 GMT on Thursday:
+French laundry services group Elis SA sweetened its offer to buy UK peer Berendsen Plc on Wednesday, and the companies said they had agreed in principle on key terms.

-FRANKFURT, June 28 German group Fresenius looks likely to fail in its 3.1 billion euro ($3.9 billion) bid to take over hospital operator Rhoen-Klinikum , sources close to the transaction said on Thursday.
+FRANKFURT German group Fresenius (FREG.DE) looks likely to fail in its 3.1 billion euro ($3.9 billion) bid to take over hospital operator Rhoen-Klinikum (RHKG.DE), sources close to the transaction said on Thursday.

 "It is a dead issue," said one person familiar with the process, in which Fresenius had aimed to create a nationwide network of private hospitals.